smatechnologies/ibm-i-agent-docs/docs/configuration/extended-discussion.md

 ## Bypass Command Validate

-The LSAM job scheduler server program (LSASCHR00, job TXMMNG) previously always attempted to validate the syntax of the command line in IBM i jobs submitted by OpCon/xps.
+The LSAM job scheduler server program (LSASCHR00, job TXMMNG) previously always attempted to validate the syntax of the command line in IBM i jobs submitted by OpCon.
 However, the LSAM server program did not support logic that would accommodate unique initial library lists that could be specified for jobs, and it was also unable to easily accommodate specific object authorities in environments that require the LSAM server user profile (SMANET) to be restricted.

 The LSAM Parameters bypass flag normally instructs the LSAM job scheduler server to bypass, or skip any validation of the job's command line syntax.
 This is the recommended setting for most environments.
 This bypass flag has been provided so that existing IBM i LSAM clients who prefer to use the old validation method can set the bypass flag to N = no in order to continue running the LSAM with its old characteristics.

 The LSAM command line syntax validation did provide a quick response in case a command was incorrectly typed, but it did not provide as much diagnostic assistance as would typically be available from the job log of a failed job.
 According to the old method, it was sometimes necessary to log on to an IBM i workstation in order to view the job log of the LSAM job scheduler server whenever a command was rejected for incorrect syntax.
-Depending on the setting of job logging parameters, the OpCon/xps "view output" feature would typically provide more helpful information about anything that is wrong with a command line.
-The "view output" function supports inspection of an IBM i job log from the same console display where the OpCon/xps schedule status is viewed.
+Depending on the setting of job logging parameters, the OpCon "view output" feature would typically provide more helpful information about anything that is wrong with a command line.
+The "view output" function supports inspection of an IBM i job log from the same console display where the OpCon schedule status is viewed.

 ## Discussion of Translation Tables